COVID-19 cases down in Columbia County

-Active COVID-19 cases were down Thursday in Columbia and Ouachita counties, according to the Arkansas Department of Health.
+COVID-19 cases were down in Columbia, Nevada and Ouachita counties, up in Union County, and unchanged in Lafayette County on Tuesday, according to the Arkansas Department of Health.

 COVID-19 Metrics for Columbia County